ZELFs/ButtCast/README.md

 This project has three main purposes:

-1. Make a cool app which enables people to async communicate with each other building on the distributed communication protocol SSB
+1. Make a cool app which enables people to async communicate with each other using audio clips, building on the distributed communication protocol SSB

 2. Serve as a way for me to learn how to code and build SSB apps